Skip to main content

 Why is Nanga Parbat so dangerous?

-• The Rupal Face: Often cited as the highest mountain face on Earth, this colossal, 4,500-meter (nearly 15,000 feet) wall of ice and rock presents unimaginable technical and objective hazards.
+• The Rupal Face: Often cited as the highest mountain face on Earth, this colossal 4,500m (nearly 15,000ft) wall of ice and rock presents unimaginable technical and objective hazards.

 • Avalanche History: Similar to Annapurna, Nanga Parbat is deeply prone to massive avalanches, especially on its early routes which saw multiple expeditions tragically wiped out.